nzoschke/jukelab/README.md

 ### Spotify

-To get a dev Spotify access token that works for 1 hour, go to the [Getting Started with Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/tutorials/getting-started) doc, log into Spotify, click "Reveal your access token", then set it in `.env`:
+To get a development Spotify access token that works for 1 hour, go to the [Getting Started with Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/tutorials/getting-started) doc, log into Spotify, click "Reveal your access token", then set it in `.env`:

 ```bash
 PUBLIC_SPOTIFY_TOKEN=<TOKEN>